Flassavatnet

 Flassavatnet is a lake in Rogaland county, Norway.
-The lake lies on the border of the municipalities of Gjesdal and Sandnes.
+The lake lies on the border of Gjesdal Municipality and Sandnes Municipality.
 The 0.9243 km2 lake sits about 1 km north of the large village of Ålgård, not far north of the lakes Edlandsvatnet and Limavatnet.
 The lake is a reservoir with a small dam on the southern edge of the lake.
 The water level is kept at about 177 m above sea level.
 The reservoir holds about 900000 m3.